 Dr. Jeanna R. Wieselmann is an Assistant Professor of STEM Education in the Department of Teaching and Learning at Southern Methodist University.
-She holds a B.S. in Elementary Education Foundations, B.A. in Child Psychology, M.Ed. in Elementary Education, and Ph.D. in Curriculum and Instruction, all from the University of Minnesota.
+She holds a Ph.D. in Curriculum and Instruction, M.Ed. in Elementary Education, B.S. in Elementary Education Foundations, and B.A. in Child Psychology, all from the University of Minnesota.
 She was a recipient of the National Science Foundation’s Graduate Research Fellowship Program.

 Dr. Wieselmann’s research focuses on integrated STEM education at the PreK-12 levels, including curriculum development, instructional strategies, and support for teachers implementing integrated STEM curricula.
 Prior to pursuing her graduate degrees, Dr. Wieselmann taught elementary STEM in both formal and informal contexts, and her research continues to maintain a focus on both in-school and out-of-school STEM learning opportunities.
 She is particularly interested in equity in relation to STEM and maintaining diverse students’ STEM interest and engagement as they progress through elementary and middle school.
 Dr. Wieselmann is currently conducting research on students’ small group interactions during integrated STEM activities, exploring patterns of participation and how these patterns may vary based on students’ gender, race, ethnicity, first language, and special education needs.

 Dr. Wieselmann also conducts research on the development of STEM-focused schools and is involved in the design of the West Dallas STEM School, a collaborative project between SMU, Dallas ISD, Toyota, and the West Dallas community.
-She serves on the Instructional Innovation and Equity Design Team as well as the Research and Evaluation Design Team for this school, and she is leading the pilots of integrated STEM curriculum units with teachers and students in West Dallas.
+She serves as the Curriculum Director on this project.

 Dr. Wieselmann teaches courses for pre-service and in-service science and STEM teachers and is active in the science education research community through service on committees of international organizations and on numerous editorial review boards for scholarly journals.